naka-lab/Serket/docs/tutorials/vae-gmm-mlda.md

 layout: default
 ---
 ## VAE + GMM + MLDA
-We construct a model integrating VAE, GMM, and MLDA and do unsupervised classification using multimodal information.
+We construct a model that classifies multimodal information in an unsupervised manner by integrating VAE, GMM, and MLDA.

 ### Data
 We use [MNIST](http://yann.lecun.com/exdb/mnist/) dataset and [Spoken Arabic Digit Data Set](https://archive.ics.uci.edu/ml/datasets/Spoken+Arabic+Digit).